 At each end of the muscle, the intramuscular connective tissue and the last sarcomeres of the muscle come together to form what is known as the myotendinous junction i.e. the connection between the muscle and tendon (Figure 1).
 This structure is one of the most important for determining the health of the muscle.
 A major component of this junction in its function to protect a muscle from injury is the presence of invaginations.
 The interface between the muscle and the tendon is not a smooth or flat transition, instead finger-like invaginations are present at the interface.
 These invaginations serve two important functions that are responsible for the strength of this tissue.
-Firstly, the invaginations mean that this interface is loaded in shear and not tension.
+Firstly, the invaginations increase the surface area that connects the muscle and tendon, and secondly, the invaginations mean that this interface is loaded in shear and not tension.

-Figure 1.
-The myotendinous junction.
+Figure 1: The myotendinous junction.
 On the left (dark area) are the end of the sarcomeres whilst on the right (lighter area) is the collagen rich tendon.
-The finger like projections of the sarcomere can be seen in the middle (from Baar, 2015)
+The finger like projections of the sarcomere can be seen in the middle (from Baar, 2015).

 Once the force from the muscle reaches the tendon, a healthy tendon transfers this force to the bone.
 Since muscle and bone are different in their mechanical properties (compliant vs stiff), this simple job (transferring force) is actually quite complex.
 To transfer the force from a compliant muscle to stiff bone without injury, the tendon has to act as a variable mechanical tissue (Figure 2A).
 This means that the tendon is compliant near the muscle and slowly becomes stiffer along its length until it nears the bone (Arruda et al., 2006).
-The reason that tendons are stiffer near the bone is because in this region there are more crosslinks (Curwin et al., 1994).
-Crosslinking increases stiffness and since there are more crosslinks near the bone than the muscle, stiffness increases as you move from muscle to bone.
-Interestingly, when a joint is inactive (such as when in a cast), the tendons that cross that joint lose the compliant region (Figure 2B) and become stiffer (Arruda et al., 2006), probably because the crosslinks increase.
+The reason that tendons are stiffer near the bone is because in this region there are more crosslinks (Curwin et al., 1994). • The compliant region of the tendon acts as a shock absorber and protects the whole muscle from injury.